imarc/handbook/frontend.markdown

 ## Boilerplate
 **[Boilerplate](http://imarc.github.io/boilerplate)** is a great starting point for new projects.
-Authored by Imarc, Boilerplate contains our standard HTML and CSS.
+Authored by Imarc, Boilerplate contains our standard HTML and SCSS.

 ## Doctype